 “It was serious, it was dangerous, it was breathtaking, it was funny, it was creative, it was unique, it was adventurous.
 It really was more of a short film than a match.
 And that’s what we wanted.
 It’s one of my favorite things and one of the best things that I’ve done in 30 years in this business.”

 Jim Cornette didn’t like the Stadium Stampede match at all.
-Chris Jericho had very simple response to anyone who didn’t appreciate the match: they have no soul.
+Chris Jericho had a very simple response to anyone who didn’t appreciate the match: they have no soul.

 AEW could hold another Stadium Stampede Match whenever they like as long as the Jacksonville Jaguars aren’t using their home field.
 This could be an interesting option for AEW to pull out in case they need another Hail Mary main event.